Large-scale Stochastic Optimization of NDCG Surrogates for Deep Learning with Provable Convergence: Experiments

 {\bf Results.} We evaluate all methods and calculate NDCG@$k$ ($k\in[10, 20, 50]$) on the test data.
-The results are reported in Table~\ref{tab:rs-testing-results}.
+Part of the results are reported in Table~\ref{tab:part-testing-results}, and full results are in Table~\ref{tab:rs-testing-results} in Appendix~\ref{sec:additional-exp-results}.
 First, SONG outperforms all baselines on both datasets.
-Specifically, SONG achieves 9.17\% and 12.1\% improvements on NDCG@20 over the best baseline on MovieLens20M and Netflix Prize, respectively.
+Specifically, SONG achieves 3.30\% and 4.32\% improvements on NDCG@20 over the best baseline on MovieLens20M and Netflix Prize, respectively.
 Besides, K-SONG performs better than SONG in most cases.
 These results clearly demonstrate that our algorithms are effective for optimizing NDCG and its top-$K$ variant.
 It is worth to mention that the improvements from our methods on RS datasets are higher than that on LTR datasets.
-The reason is that RS datasets have about 20,000 items per query, while most queries in LTR datasets have less than 1,000 items.
+The reason is that RS datasets have about 20,000 items per query, while most queries in LTR datasets have less than 1,000 items (detailed statistics in Appendix~\ref{appendix:data}).
 These results validate that our methods are more advantageous for large-scale data.